 What if this whole thing makes a mistake?
 Or we just want to manually attribute a user in the transcript.

 In the image above, you see there is a button named Identify speaker.
-If you click that, a drop down appears showing the names of everyone that was on the meeting invite.
-Pick the right name and that attribution is fixed.
+If you click that, a drop down appears showing the names of everyone that was on the meeting invite your name.
+Click on you name and that attribution is fixed.

-Note: You can only change to a person that was on the meeting invite.
-This is to prevent falsely attributing something to someone who wasn’t in the room.
+Note: You can only change to yourself a person that was on the meeting invite.
+This is to prevent falsely attributing something to someone else.
 Otherwise, nothing would stop me from attributing something to Luke Skywalker that Darth Vader said.

 For more information on editing attribution on a transcript, see this document.
 I’m not in the mood to basically copy/paste that article into this one.